-- 8.1 Categories of property and categories of owners as determined by the Municipality's Property Rates Policy on an annual basis will be exempted from paying rates. - 8.2 Conditions determined by the Property Rates Policy will be applied accordingly. - 8.3 Exemptions will automatically apply where no applications are required. - 8.4 Rates may not be levied by the Municipality on properties prescribed in Section 17(1) of the Act. - 8.5 Public Benefit Organisations performing a specific public benefit activity and registered in terms of the Income Tax Act, 1962 (No 58 of 1962) for tax reduction because of those activities, may apply for exemption of property rates, on conditions as determined by the Municipality's Property Rates Policy. - 8.6 The Municipality retains the right to refuse the exemption or cancel any exemption if the details supplied in the application form were incomplete, incorrect or false. - 8.7 The extent of the exemptions implemented will annually be determined by the Municipality and it must be included in the annual budget.
+- (1) Categories of property and categories of owners as determined by the municipality's rates policy on an annual basis will be exempted from paying rates. - (2) Conditions determined by the rates policy will be applied accordingly. - (3) Exemptions will automatically apply where no applications are required. - (4) Rates may not be levied by the municipality on properties prescribed in Section 17(1) of the Act. - (5) Public Benefit Organisations performing a specific public benefit activity and registered in terms of the Income Tax Act, 1962 (No 58 of 1962) for tax reduction because of those activities, may apply for exemption of property rates, on conditions as determined by the municipality's rates policy. - (6) The municipality retains the right to refuse the exemption or cancel any exemption if the details supplied in the application form were incomplete, incorrect or false. - (7) The extent of the exemptions implemented will annually be determined by the municipality and it must be included in the annual budget.

-9. REDUCTIONS
+9. Reductions

-- 9.1.
-Reductions as contemplated in section 15 of the Act will be considered on an ad-hoc basis in the event of the following:- - (a) Partial or total destruction of a property. - (b) Disasters as defined in the Disaster Management Act, 2002 (Act 57 of 2002). - 9.2.
-The following conditions shall be applicable in respect of subsection 1. - (a) The owner referred to in 12.1.1 shall apply in writing for a reduction and the onus will rest on such applicant to prove to the satisfaction of the municipality that his property has been totally or partially destroyed.
-He/ she will also have to indicate to what extent the property can still be used and the impact on the value of the property. - (b) Property owners will only qualify for a rebate if affected by a disaster as referred to in the Disaster Management Act, 2002 (Act No. 57 of 2002). - (c) A maximum reduction to be determined on an annual basis shall be allowed in respect of both (1)(a) and 1(b). - (d) An ad-hoc reduction will not be given for a period in excess of 6 months, unless the municipality gives further extension on application. - (e) If rates were paid in advance prior to granting of a reduction the municipality will give credit to such an owner as from the date of reduction until the date of lapse of the reduction or the end of the period for which payment was made whichever occurs first.
+- (1) Reductions as contemplated in section 15 of the Act will be considered on an ad-hoc basis in the event of the following: - (a) Partial or total destruction of a property. - (b) Disasters as defined in the Disaster Management Act, 2002 (Act No.57 of 2002). - (2) The following conditions shall be applicable in respect of subsection (1):

+- (a) The owner referred to in subsection (1)(a) shall apply in writing for a reduction and the onus will rest on such applicant to prove to the satisfaction of the municipality that his property has been totally or partially destroyed.
+He or she will also have to indicate to what extent the property can still be used and the impact on the value of the property. - (b) Property owners will only qualify for a rebate if affected by a disaster as referred to in the Disaster Management Act, 2002 (Act No. 57 of 2002). - (c) A maximum reduction determined by the municipality will be allowed in respect of both subsections (1) a) and (b) - (d) An ad-hoc reduction will not be given for a period in excess of 6 months, unless the municipality gives further extension on application. - (e) If rates were paid in advance prior to granting of a reduction the municipality will give credit to such an owner as from the date of reduction until the date of lapse of the reduction or the end of the period for which payment was made whichever occurs first.

-10. REBATES
+10. Rebates